2017 Valan International Cargo Charter Antonov An-26 crash: Aircraft

 The accident aircraft was an Antonov An-26-100, registration ER-AVB, msn 3204.
 The aircraft had first flown in 1975.

 Investigation

 Authorities in the Ivory Coast opened an investigation into the accident.
-The Civil Aviation Authority of Moldova is assisting the investigation.
+The Civil Aviation Authority of Moldova was assisting the investigation.
 The flight data recorder and cockpit voice recorder were recovered from the wreckage of the aircraft.

 The Ivorian BEA released its final report in August 2019.